jinty/zgres/README.md

         This is not created/modified by either the "sync" or "deadman" daemon

-    postgres-{IPADDR}[:{PORT}]
+    state-{IPADDR}[:{PORT}]
         This contains all the information about a database cluster, healthy or not.
 It is updated frequently with data such as the WAL log replay status.
 It is an ephemeral node and will dissapear if the cluster goes down or the connection to zookeeper is lost.
         Ephemeral, created/maintained by the "deadman" daemon.

-    healthy-{IPADDR}[:{PORT}]
+    conn-{IPADDR}[:{PORT}]
-        This znode contains static information about a single healthy cluster.
+        This znode contains a subset of information from the state- node.
+It is the static connection information/metadata about a single healthy (i.e. connectable) cluster.
 If the node is not "healthy", this entry will not exist.
 The information in this znode is not vollatile and is gaurenteed not to change over the lifespan of the znode.
 Ephemeral, created/maintained by the "deadman" daemon.

     master-{DATABASE_GROUP_NAME}
         This contains the IPADDR of the current master for the database